vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 There is the natural meaning, the traditional one, the inner meaning, the *kaulika* meaning, //15// then the completely secret meaning, and fi nally the meaning according to the highest reality.

-*ṣ a ḍ vidhas taṁ tu deveśi kathayāmi tavānaghe* /
+*ṣ aḍvidhas taṁ tu deveśi kathayāmi tavānaghe* /

 *bhāvārtha ḥ saṁpradāyārtho nigarbhārthaś ca kaulika ḥ * //15//